4meta5/substrate-archaeology/origins.md

 }
 ```

 It still isn't completely obvious to me how this verifies membership.
-It is likely that the inovocation is limited to an existing member by runtime method checks.
+It is likely that the invocation is limited to an existing member by checks inside of the runtime methods.

-## membership module
+### dynamic origin instantiation (idea)

-* https://crates.parity.io/frame_support/macro.impl_outer_origin.html is called in `construct_runtime` and I'd like to understand more about how it is called
+> calling  https://crates.parity.io/frame_support/macro.impl_outer_origin.html within runtime method to instantiate a new `Origin` for recipients and propose the related runtime upgrade to update some module that tracks all the recipient `Origin`s